Straat Museum Tickets

 Things to know before you book tickets to the STRAAT Museum

-• Types of tickets: Escape the crowded museums and art galleries at the STRAAT Museum.
+• Types of tickets: Escape the crowded museums and art galleries by visiting the STRAAT Museum, a hidden gem that most tourists skip.
 To visit the museum on your preferred day, it’s best to book your STRAAT Museum tickets online and in advance.
 You can choose between anytime entry tickets or combo tickets.

 • What’s included: Your STRAAT Museum tickets include anytime entry to the museum, access to all exhibition spaces, and to the Panorama Deck where you can enjoy an aerial view of all the artworks.

 • Combo tickets: Save more and see more!
-With combot tickets, you can visit the Rijksmuseum or go on a 75-min Amsterdam Canal cruise in addition to your STRAAT Museum visit.
+With combo tickets, you can visit the Rijksmuseum or go on a 75-min Amsterdam Canal cruise in addition to your STRAAT Museum visit.

 • IAmsterdam City Card: Entry to the STRAAT Museum is also included with the IAmsterdam City Card in addition to 70+ other attractions, unlimited public transportation, bike rentals, and more.
 Simply choose between 24/48/72/96/120-hour passes, book your city card, activate your pass at the first attraction, and sightsee as much as you can!